intrinio/intrinio-realtime-options-java-sdk/README.md

 ## Handling Quotes

 There are millions of options contracts, each with their own feed of activity.
-We highly encourage you to make your trade, quote and open interest handlers has short as possible and follow a queue pattern so your app can handle the volume of activity options data has.
+We highly encourage you to make your trade, quote, and open interest handlers has short as possible and follow a queue pattern so your app can handle the volume of activity options data has.

 ## Providers